SeanGavan/382-Lab-3/README.md

 RESET Signal on falling edge questions:
 _______________________________________
 How many counts does the firmware loop count down from?
+Starts at E ends at 6
 Amount of time each iteration of the delay loop consumes?
+2 ns

 Writing Modes
 -------------